metadatacenter/cedar-manual/docs/_sections/c2/1_first_steps.md

-In the first steps to create a CEDAR Metadata Template resource, you will provide a human-readable label, a unique identifier, and a description of what the Template resource represents (e.g., "Injury-related treatment tracking").
+In the first steps to create a CEDAR Metadata Template resource, you will provide a human-readable label, a unique identifier, and a description of what the Template resource represents (e.g., "Injury-related treatments").

 To create a new template, first click the "New" button on the Desktop's navigation sidebar (upper left of the Workspace view) and